rahulnulaka/Task-Management/README.md

 ### 3. Database

-- PostgreSQL is used as the database to store task data.
+- MySQL is used as the database to store task data.

 ### 5. Additional Features